 Don’t Limit Choices by Living Beyond your means

-A 25 year old made the decision to keep doing something he did not enjoy because his lifestyle was to expensive to switch into a lower paying job.
-The kicker, he was most likely looking at a short term setback in pay.
+A 25-year-old made the decision to keep doing something he did not enjoy because his lifestyle was too expensive to switch into a lower paying job.
+The kicker, he was most likely looking at a short-term setback in pay.

 The bulk of my focus has been on giving myself the choice of early retirement.
 But controlling spending and living below your means opens up so many more choices.
 Maybe you or you significant other wants to take on a lower paying passion job.
 Or one of you wants to take a full-time break to raise children.

 These conversations probably don’t even happen if you are spending everything you earn and then some.
 Once the bills start piling up, the focus is “How are we going to pay this” instead of “How do I want to spend my time?”

 Did the message sink in?

 I took a few looks around and saw most of the people on their laptops or cell phones.
 A few of my peers that don’t know about my background were cracking jokes about not being able to live on their current salaries because they were to low.
 Part of me feels like they were simply making jokes to justify their current habits.
 I know each and every one of them makes a livable salary and then some.

 The message did sink in with me, even though we already live well below our means.
 Thinking further about the amount of choices we have today made me feel good.
 If an opportunity comes up or one of us feel strongly about switching it up, we can make it work.

 I thought it took some guts to deliver that kind of message in front of 200+ people.
 Even telling friends they are bad with money is difficult, but he took it to a new level.